Hello Hurricane: Major label independence

-After the Peacock sessions, the band revealed on August 9 that they had left their Major record label, Columbia/SonyBMG, and intended to independently release their follow-up to 2006's Oh!
+After the Peacock sessions, the band revealed on August 9 that they had left their Major record label, Columbia/Sony BMG, and intended to independently release their follow-up to 2006's Oh!
 Gravity.

 To usher in this new period of label independence, the band began construction of a recording studio in San Diego on October 12, 2007.
 Soon after, it was announced that they had founded an independent record label imprint called lowercase people records, under which proceeding projects, including the as-yet-untitled new studio album, would be released.

 In May 2008, Switchfoot moved into their new studio which they called Spot X, and recording for the record was kicked into high gear in June, with the band proceeding without a producer.
 "I feel like we've got a fairly firm grip on what we want to do and I feel like we can get there on our own", Switchfoot singer Jon Foreman said at the time.
 Progress was halted briefly when the band embarked on the Music Builds Tour in August, but was resumed soon after.